-- Perhaps this concerns your life, vocation, home, a relationship or a financial decision
+- Perhaps this concerns your life, vocation, home, a relationship, or a financial decision

-- You may be a leader whose prophetic guidance about the direction of your business, department, ministry or church impacts many people
+- You may be a leader whose prophetic guidance about the direction of your business, department, ministry, or church impacts many people

 In these cases, it is not just a matter of trying something out to see if you (or others) have heard correctly and God’s blessing is on it.
-You are making a critical decision that will have great consequences to yourself and others.
+You are making a critical decision that will have great consequences for yourself and others.
 Perhaps this action, once taken, cannot be undone.

 The more that is at risk, the more important it is to know we have heard God clearly—and not just concerning the vision or action we are to take.
 We must be mindful of the timing and manner in which we respond.

 The Key to Getting Prophetic Guidance Right: Use both Faith and Wisdom